Axion Dark Matter Archaeology with Primordial Gravitational Waves: Discussion and Conclusion

 We have presented an effective model framework to analyse the axion models, focusing on heavy quark decays that proceed through dimension 6 and 7 terms.
 By varying all relevant parameters, $f_a,\,m_Q,$ and $\Lambda$, we show that there is substantial freedom in the mass of the QCD axion dark matter, this has not been pointed out previously.
 As a consequence, we have found the post-inflationary PQ breaking scenario can easily reproduce similar results than those typically associated with pre-inflationary breaking, i.e. $m_a\lesssim10^{-5}\,{\rm eV}$ and $\Delta N_{\rm eff}\ll0.027$.

 We propose using the stochastic GW background generated from inflation as a way to determine whether a period of HQD occurred.
 By using such GWs to trace the early epochs of the Universe, we can obtain information on the particle physics that leads to matter domination.
-To assess the maximum sensitivity these probes will have, we optimistically take a blue-titled GW power spectrum, $n_T=0.5$.
-Such spectra are well motivated by a range of alternatives to the standard single field, slow-roll inflation.
+We investigated $\nt=0$ spectrum and its detectability with the GW detectors and then to assess the maximum sensitivity these probes will have, we optimistically take a blue-titled GW power spectrum, $n_T=0.5$ in Fig.~\ref{fig:GW_spectrum} for illustration purpose only.
+Such spectra are well motivated by a range of alternatives to the standard single field, slow-roll inflation, to list a few of them~\cite{Liddle:1993fq,Brandenberger:2006xi,Calcagni:2013lya,Fujita:2018ehq,Cook:2011hg,Mukohyama:2014gba,Anber:2009ua,Baldi:2005gk,Oikonomou:2021kql,Biagetti:2013kwa,Caldwell:2017chz,Dimastrogiovanni:2018xnn,Adshead:2017hnc,Kuroyanagi:2020sfw,NANOGrav:2023hvm}.
 A more comprehensive study would allow the parameters that control the GW power spectrum $A_T$ and $n_T$, to vary, however by setting optimistic but valid values for such parameters we effectively determine the possible reach of future interferometers.

 We found that GWs are only sensitive to two parameters in our effective setup, $m_Q$ and $\Lambda$, as well as dimension of decay, $d$.
 In all cases large portions of the particle physics parameter space could be probed in future GW experiments, see Fig.~\ref{fig:EMD_d6_d7_GW}.
 When fixing the QCD axion to be 100\% of the dark matter observed we can then fix the decay constant $f_a$ allowing us to understand the complementarity between GW probes and axion haloscope experiments.
 We highlight this in Fig.~\ref{fig:EMD_d6_d7_GW} where we show BBO and ET exhibit the highest potential, capable of probing scenarios where $m_a\gtrsim 3\times 10^{-8}$ eV, and $\mu-$ARES can reach $m_a>10^{-7}$ eV, for dimension $6$ and $7$ decays.
 Notably, the difference between dimension $6$ and $7$ decay for probing axion mass is not significantly large.